osmosis-labs/osmosis/x/incentives/README.md

 service Query {
   // returns coins that is going to be distributed rpc ModuleToDistributeCoins(ModuleToDistributeCoinsRequest) returns (ModuleToDistributeCoinsResponse) {}
-  // returns coins that are distributed by module so far rpc ModuleDistributedCoins(ModuleDistributedCoinsRequest) returns (ModuleDistributedCoinsResponse) {}
   // returns Gauge by id
   rpc GaugeByID(GaugeByIDRequest) returns (GaugeByIDResponse) {}
   // returns gauges both upcoming and active